M-2499/Sql-challenge/README.md

 --Employees in Sales Department: Display employee number, last name, and first name of employees in the Sales department.

---Employees in Sales and Development Departments: List employee number, last name, first name, and department name for employees in the Sales and Development --------departments.
+--Employees in Sales and Development Departments: List employee number, last name, first name, and department name for employees in the Sales and Development departments.

 --Last Name Frequency: Provide a frequency count of employee last names, ordered in descending order by frequency.